satisfice/web-testing-bookmarklets/README.md

 - **Get Storage:** Dumps the contents of Javascript-visible cookies, Local Storage, and Session Storage.
 Local storage can be a gold mine of test data, or categories of test data, that you will need to test with.

 - **Console Stamp:** This one dumps the following info to the console, which is useful during testing: current page title, current URL, current time, and any selected text on the page.
+It also prompts you in case you want to enter a note.
+Great for in situ notetaking.
 This is especially useful if you have enabled the Chrome debug log.

 In addition to the functionality described above, each of these bookmarklets also performs the function of the Console Stamp bookmarklet whenever you invoke it.